tueimage/essential-skills/numpy-scipy-matplotlib.md

 ###### Exercises

-1. What happens when you try to multiply a 2x3 array with a 3x2 array elementwise?
+1. What happens when you try to multiply a 2×3 array with a 3×2 array elementwise?
 Can you explain why?
     <details><summary>Answer</summary><p>

-    You get a `ValueError` because the shapes are incompatible: NumPy can not broadcast one array to that of the other.
+    You get a `ValueError` because the shapes are incompatible: NumPy cannot broadcast one array to that of the other.

     </p></details>